-A stabilized construction entrance shall be installed (where depicted on attached plan) and maintained as necessary to help reduce vehicular tracking of sediment.
-The entrance shall be cleaned of sediment and redressed when voids in the crushed stone become filled and vehicular tracking of sediment is occurring.
+Stabilized construction entrances shall be installed as depicted on the attached site plans and maintained as necessary to help reduce vehicular tracking of sediment.
+The entrances shall be cleaned of sediment and redressed when voids in the crushed stone become filled and vehicular tracking of sediment occurs.
 Dump trucks hauling materials to and from the construction project area shall be covered with a tarpaulin to reduce dust.
 Any sediment and debris tracked from work area along project adjacent roadways shall be immediately removed with a street sweeper or equivalent sweeping method.
-Further, sweeping of streets adjacent to disturbed areas shall be performed prior to the end of each work day (at a minimum) when tracking of sediment is occurring.
+Further, sweeping of streets adjacent to disturbed areas shall be performed prior to the end of each workday (at a minimum) when tracking of sediment is occurring.